anthonychu/melcher/content/draft/2020-10-13-Enterprise-File-Shares/index.md

 Encryption-wise, AZF supports SMB encryption – ANF does not have this yet.

-Hopefully, this comparison helps you to make decisions.
+Many things to consider - if you have questions, please don't hesitate to ask.

 Hope it helps,
 Max